Skip to main content

 Eligible applicants

-• Alberta-based tourism businesses
+• An Alberta-based tourism business.

-• Indigenous tourism organizations
+• An Indigenous tourism business.

-Your business must also meet the following criteria:
+Your business must also have:

 Ineligible applicants